HomeLatest NewsTelecomTRAI proposes mandatory voice-only mobile packs to match data plans

 TRAI had issued the Telecom Consumer Protection (Twelfth Amendment) Regulation in 2024, which required every telecom operator to offer at least one Special Tariff Voucher exclusively for voice and SMS.
 However, the authority found that compliance was minimal, with only a handful of such packs available across service providers.

-The gap affects users who rely on mobile phones primarily for calls, particularly in rural areas and among older demographics who may not use smartphones for internet access.
+The gap affects users who rely on mobile phones primarily for calls, particularly in rural areas and among older demographics who may not use for internet access.
 These users currently pay for data benefits they do not use.

 Your Questions, Answered